ambrishrawat/90percenthumour/README.md

-# 90percenthumour
+# homepage
-This repository comprises of the HTML, CSS and JavaScript files for the website 90perecnthumour.com
+This is a sample homepage